eldube/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-The following code calculates and displays the number of observations (rows) with at least one missing value.
+The presence of missing rows may introduce bias into some computations.The following code calculates and displays the number of observations (rows) with at least one missing value.

 ```r
 numberofIncompleteRow <- nrow(projData) - sum(complete.cases(projData))